Olympus E-M5 II vs Ricoh WG-60

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the WG-60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the WG-60 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the WG-60 followed on from the Ricoh WG-50.
+The WG-60 is a recent model that features in the current product line-up of Ricoh.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.